-Another way to incorporate produce in your wedding (which can totally double as your wedding favor) is to keep the colors within the same family.
+For a summer picnic vibe, draw color inspiration from fresh fruits—which can totally double as wedding favors for the guests if you're also using them as decor.
 Including peaches, plums, and strawberries perfectly matched the hues of the simple floral arrangements while the use of blush pinks in clear candleholders served as the perfect subtle backdrop to make the reds shine in this garden wedding.

 Incorporate Blues for a Winter Romance